AgalmicVentures/Environment/README.md

 Copies of the MIT license in a variety of language formats are included for use with the `Prepend.py` script (see below).

+## Playbooks (`playbooks/`)
+Ansible playbooks for configuring development environments on both desktops and servers.

 ## Scripts (`scripts/`)

 ### Python